mkrystek/MKBot/README.md

 <a name="disclaimer"/>Disclaimer
 ---

-Still in very alpha phase :)
+ Still in very alpha phase, use at your own risk :)
-Use at your own risk, sometimes improper behavior may cause creating additional chats and/or unnecessary spamming people from your contacts.
+ Sometimes improper behavior may cause creating additional chats and/or unnecessary spamming people from your contacts.
+ People might not like when someone spams their Skype window.

+## <a name="how"/>How It Works

+TODO

 ## <a name="goals"/>Goals and Features